-Any POSTNET barcode on a mailpiece in a nonautomation First-Class mailing must be correct for the delivery address and meet the standards in 708.3.0, Coding Accuracy Support System (CASS), and 708.4.0, Standards for POSTNET and Intelligent Mail Barcodes.
+Any barcode on a mailpiece in a First-Class Mail nonautomation flats mailing must be correct for the delivery address and meet the standards in 708.3.0 and 708.4.0.

 4.3 Nonmachinable Flat-Size Pieces

 Flat-size pieces that do not meet the standards in 301.1.3 through 301.1.4 must be prepared as parcels and pay the applicable parcel-size prices.